There’s no denying that Google is top dog when it comes to search engines, but a little engine called Bing isn’t so far behind.

 For more on bounce rate and how to improve your user’s experience, check out my full article here.

 Click-through rates (CTRs) are also big with Bing.

 The more people you can get on your page, the better.

 That means being strategic with your headlines and meta descriptions.
-They should be interesting enough to gain a click, and appeal directly to the problem or questions the piece of content addresses.
+They should be interesting enough to gain a click and appeal directly to the problem or question the piece of content addresses.

 Bing SEO: Social Signals